-As an orchestral musician Katherine has performed in major venues such as Carnegie Hall, David Geffen Hall, and Alice Tully Hall, and has substituted frequently with the New York Philharmonic.
-Katherine was featured as a soloist in Alice Tully Hall performing Ginastera's Harp Concerto with The Juilliard Orchestra.
-She has also performed as a concerto soloist with the Louisiana Philharmonic Orchestra and the University of Indiana Festival Orchestra.
+As an orchestral musician Katherine has performed in major venues such as Carnegie Hall, David Geffen Hall, and Alice Tully Hall, and substitutes frequently with the New York Philharmonic.
+This fall she will perform Bright Sheng’s harp concerto “Never Far Away” with the Sarasota Orchestra.
+Katherine was featured as a soloist in Alice Tully Hall performing Ginastera's Harp Concerto with The Juilliard Orchestra, and has additionally soloed with the Louisiana Philharmonic Orchestra and the University of Indiana Festival Orchestra.
 Over the past few summers, she was a fellow at the Tanglewood Music Center and Aspen Music Festival.

 Ms. Siochi began her musical studies with the piano when she was 5 years old, and began learning the harp at age 9.
 She holds her Bachelor's and Master's degrees in harp performance from The Juilliard School, where she studied with NY Philharmonic principal harpist Nancy Allen.
 While earning her master's at Juilliard, Katherine was a recipient of the distinguished Kovner Fellowship.
 In addition to the harp, Katherine studied secondary piano at The Juilliard School under Dr. Michael Shinn during her four years as an undergraduate.
 Her background as a pianist has contributed to her interest in transcribing piano works for the harp, as well as her unique attention to voicing on the harp.
 Katherine grew up in Iowa City, Iowa, where she studied with Pamela Weest-Carrasco.